9 Cape Town Beaches: The Best Spots For A Great Escapade

 The beach is a perfect spot for action lovers.
 Kiteboarders, surfers, and kayakers gather to test their skills at one of the most accessible Cape Town beaches.

-Whether you indulged into the action yourself or simply watched the spectacle, once you get tired you can retreat to one of the cosy nearby restaurants.
+Whether you indulged in the action yourself or simply watched the spectacle, once you get tired you can retreat to one of the cozy nearby restaurants.
 Devour some of the best South African food classics to end a perfect day.

 2. Dolphin Beach: Wander The Endless Dunes